When Do First-Time Buyers Pay Stamp Duty? Understanding the Key Rules

 What is Stamp Duty for First-Time Buyers?

-Understanding the Stamp Duty Tax
+Understanding Stamp Duty Land Tax

 First-time buyers may benefit from stamp duty relief or even a complete stamp duty exemption, depending on the property’s purchase price and location.
 These advantages are designed to make homeownership more accessible to new entrants in the housing market.